LordTech3/LORD-Account-Manager/README.md

 ## Disclaimer

-This project was developed as a personal project to explore cryptography, and desktop application development in Java.
-While care has been taken to follow good security practices, it has not been professionally audited and should not be considered a replacement for established password and account managers.
+This app was developed as a personal project to explore cryptography and desktop application development in Java.
+While care has been taken to follow good security practices, this project has not been professionally audited.
+As with any software, undiscovered bugs or security vulnerabilities may still exist.